top of page

 A strong theme of toys made by Benbros was farming and from early days they had produced horse-drawn models, tractors and farm implements, and some excellent horses.
 One of their most successful toys was the little Ferguson Tractor which later formed the base for further models and combinations.
 This was followed by a larger Caterpillar tractor from which the Bulldozer and Excavator were developed.

-At the end of 1954 Benbros launched a new range of miniature models under the name 'TV Series' with each model packed in a box representing a 1950's television set.
+At the end of 1954 Benbros launched a new range of miniature models under the name TV Series with each model packed in a box representing a 1950's television set.
 The name of the model and a small line drawing were printed on the TV 'screen' of each box.
 There were 15 models issued during the first few months but more appeared until by 1956 there were 24 in the series.

-Perhaps because the TV boxes were a bit subdued or maybe in response to the popularity of Lesney's Matchbox Toys, Benbros decided in 1956 to re-lauch the miniatures in a new range called 'Mighty Midgets' in bright red and yellow boxes.
+Perhaps because the TV boxes were a bit subdued or maybe in response to the popularity of Lesney's Matchbox Toys, Benbros decided in 1956 to re-lauch the miniatures in a new range called Mighty Midgets in bright red and yellow boxes.
 They also expanded the range to 48 models by 1958, later rounding it up to 49 with plans for a 50th.

 Meanwhile a diverse range of Qualitoy models was being produced including a small range of military vehicles, more farm models, several trucks including some based on the ex-Timpo AEC lorry, various Land Rovers, and a collection of motorcycles in different liveries.
 Some of these began to incorporate plastic parts, wheels, and figures.

-Unlike the TV Series & Mighty Midget range, Benbros did not use a numbering system for the large-scale Qualitoys models although some items were given numbers in a rather haphazard way.
+Unlike the TV Series & Mighty Midget range, Benbros did not use a numbering system for the large-scale Qualitoy models although some items were given numbers in a rather haphazard way.
 These did not follow a sequence or progression but were used to identify models of a similar type or casting, such as the military vehicles.

-Later, in the early 1960's, Benbros launched a new upgraded series alongside Qualitoys called 'Zebra Toys' with boxes printed in a distinctive black & white style.
-New models were introduced with windows and bright crystal headlights and some former Qualitoys were upgraded and re-issued, but Zebra Toys were short-lived and in all there were just 20 produced including two cowboy toy guns.
+Later, in the early 1960's, Benbros launched a new upgraded series alongside Qualitoys called Zebra Toys with boxes printed in a distinctive black & white style.
+New models were introduced with windows and bright crystal headlights and some former Qualitoys were upgraded and re-issued, but Zebra Toys were short-lived and in all there were only about 20 produced including three cowboy toy guns.

 Sadly by the mid 1960's the popularity of diecast toys among children was beginning to fade and in 1965 Jack & Nathan Benenson sold their foundry to new owners Unerman Greenman Berger Ltd. who manufacturered fittings for furniture.
 The new owners were not interested in making toys and so the entire Benbros brand of diecast models came to an end.